learn-co-curriculum/phrg-rails-overview-discussion-questions/README.md

-# Rails Intro Review
+# Rails Overview Discussion Questions

-Take 30 minutes to discuss the following questions with your table group.
+Take 30 minutes to discuss the following questions with your pairing partner.

-1. Generate a new rails app called 'Rooty Tooty Blendy Fruity'.
+1. Generate a new rails app called "Rooty Tooty Blendy Fruity".
-2. Generate two models, 'Smoothie' and 'Ingredients', using the *resource* generator.
+2. Generate two models, "Smoothie" and "Ingredients", using the *resource* generator.
   * If a smoothie has ingredients, what sort of Active Record association should these two models have?
   * Both Smoothies and Ingredients should have name column with a String datatype, but what else should be included to set up the appropriate foreign-key relationship?
 Try to generate these resources without having to modify the migration files afterward. **BONUS:** What datatype could be used instead of :integer to generate a relationship between these models?

 3. Update/Write any needed ActiveRecord associations in the two models that were generated.
 4. Discuss amongst your table how you might do the following from here: